Missed an opportunity?

 Understand that failure is part of life

 We often focus on the negatives in failure, but this is not always helpful.
 Failure is a part of life and it’s important for us to embrace it as a learning experience.
-Failure can lead to increased awareness and better decision-making skills, which can be beneficial in future endeavors.
+Failure can increase our awareness and help us make better decisions, which can affect our future endeavors positively.

 When faced with a failed opportunity, it is helpful to take a step back and analyze what went wrong.